davenakasone/rsa306b_api_applications/README.md

 - Serial Number        :  B037150

 ## License
-- Licenses for software are available for $643,000,000.00 per user per year
+- Licenses for this software are available for $643,000,000.00 per user per year
 - Contact us for details [here](mailto:nakasd3@unlv.nevada.edu)